How to Connect Soundbar to TV without Optical Cable?

 The second type is “virtual sound” technology.
 It’s truly surround sound.
 This technology provides expanded the stereo experience.
 At the same time, this technology can simulate the sound that comes from many directions.
 The system doesn’t require multiple speakers to stream audio.
 You will find this soundbar as 4.1, 5.1, 7.1 channel surround soundbars.

-The Solution for Connecting Soundbar to TV without Optical Cable
+How To Connecting Soundbar to TV without Optical Cable

 If your TV doesn't have any inputs for optical cable, then just use HDMI connections.
 HDMI connection is definitely a better alternative.
 By the HDMI connection, you can even transmit 7.1 or more surround channels.
 This connection also allows you to transmit the uncompressed high fidelity streams.